tlamedia/gtm-kit/readme.txt

 * Added option to specify the Google Tag Manager environment.
 * Performance optimization through optimized database queries and general code improvements.
 * Added a filter to deactivate the container, so the container can be deactivated on specific pages.
+* Improved support of the 'add_to_wishlist' event.
+Themes and plugins just have to add the class 'add_to_wishlist' on the 'Add to wishlist' button.

 #### Bugfixes:
 * Add missing _sbp cookie in the cookie keeper.
 * The constant GTMKIT_EDD_DEBUG_TRACK_PURCHASE and GTMKIT_WC_DEBUG_TRACK_PURCHASE was not overriding correct.
 * Because of recent changes in WooCommerce clicks on grouped products in a product list would be treated as add_to_cart and not select_item.
+* Clicks on variation products and grouped products in product lists was treated as add_to_cart events and are now select_item events as they should be.
+* If a product ID prefix was used the 'add_to_cart' event did not work on grouped products.

 #### Other:
 * Refactoring code for simplicity and maintainability